atomjump/atomjumpcom-content-only/messaging-user-guide.md

 ## Introduction
-AtomJump Messaging is a ‘hybrid‘ messaging solution.
-It is largely operated as a ‘web service’ from a website, even if this looks a little like an app on a phone.
-But it does also have an optional app, which provides some additional features, like ping notifications, and shortcuts to your frequently visited forums.
-Both of these components are open source and free.
+AtomJump Messaging is a multi-layered 'Progressive Web App', for live messaging and forum communication.
+It's core is a messaging interface that operates a single forum, and this guide will teach you how to operate this interface.
+You can find AtomJump forums by clicking on a link on a website, which opens the forum in a pop-up box within your browser.
+There are lots of different types of websites that can operate these forums, and AtomJump.com is one of these websites, which is hosted by the AtomJump Foundation.

+There is also an optional starter app (which is also a 'Progressive Web App'), which allows you to collect your favourite forums in one place and check for new messages from any AtomJump Messaging forum across the internet.
+All of these components are open source and free.

-Being a hybrid, there are certain advantages over dedicated apps:
+Being a Progressive Web App, there are certain advantages over dedicated apps:

 * You can be discussing something on your phone and switch across to a desktop version of the same conversation, immediately, potentially without even logging in.
 * You can invite a group of people to a forum, who haven’t signed in to AtomJump before, simply by sending a web link.
 They don’t have to create an account.